Bloody Sunday (1972): Shankill shootings

-Widgery Inquiry
+Widgery Tribunal inquiry

 Two days after Bloody Sunday, the British Parliament adopted a resolution for a tribunal into the shootings, resulting in Prime Minister Edward Heath commissioning the Lord Chief Justice, Lord Widgery, to undertake it.
-Many witnesses intended to boycott the tribunal as they lacked faith in Widgery's impartiality, but many were eventually persuaded to take part.
+Many witnesses intended to boycott the tribunal, as they lacked faith in Widgery's impartiality, but many were eventually persuaded to take part.

-Widgery's quickly-produced report—completed within ten weeks (on 10 April) and published within eleven weeks (on 19 April)—supported the British Army's account of the events of the day.
+Widgery's quickly produced report – completed within 10 weeks (on 10 April) and published within 11 weeks (on 19 April) – supported the British Army's account of the events of the day.
 It stated that the soldiers returned fire at gunmen and bomb-throwers.
-It said "None of the deceased or wounded is proved to have been shot whilst handling a firearm or bomb.
+It said: "None of the deceased or wounded is proved to have been shot whilst handling a firearm or bomb.
 Some are wholly acquitted of complicity in such action; but there is a strong suspicion that some others had been firing weapons or handling bombs".

 Among the evidence presented to the tribunal were the results of paraffin tests, used to identify lead residues from firing weapons, and that nail bombs had been found on the body of one of those killed.
-Tests for traces of explosives on the clothes of eleven of the dead proved negative, while those of the remaining man could not be tested as they had already been washed.
-It has been argued that firearms residue on some victims may have come from contact with the soldiers themselves who moved some of the bodies, or that lead residue on the hands of one (James Wray) was easily explained by the fact that his occupation involved using lead-based solder.
-(Note: The contamination discovered upon victim William Nash was solely discovered upon his right hand, whereas Nash had been left-handed.
-Nash had been one of the fatalities killed at the barricade and later placed by paratroopers into an Army APC.)
-Widgery held the march organisers responsible, concluding "There would have been no deaths [...] if those who organised the illegal march had not thereby created a highly dangerous situation".
+Tests for traces of explosives on the clothes of 11 of the dead proved negative, while those of the remaining man could not be tested, as they had already been washed.
+It has been argued that firearms residue on some victims may have come from contact with the soldiers who moved some of the bodies, or that lead residue on the hands of one (James Wray) was easily explained by the fact that his occupation involved using lead-based solder.
+(Note: The contamination discovered upon victim William Nash was solely discovered upon his right hand, whereas Nash was left-handed.
+He was one of the fatalities at the barricade and was later placed by paratroopers into an Army APC.)
+Widgery held the march organisers responsible: "There would have been no deaths [...] if those who organised the illegal march had not thereby created a highly dangerous situation".